NSHipster/articles/2020-04-13-contact-tracing.md

 Apple and Google's Contact Tracing standard defines a new Contact Detection service.

-When a contract tracing app is running (either in the foreground or background), it acts as a <dfn>peripheral</dfn>, advertising its support for the Contact Detection service to any other device within range.
+When a contact tracing app is running (either in the foreground or background), it acts as a <dfn>peripheral</dfn>, advertising its support for the Contact Detection service to any other device within range.